aaravg31/cosc519_lab3/README.md

 5. **🌳 Tap-to-Place Tree (AR Interaction)**
    - Allows users to tap on a detected plane to place a small 3D tree prefab.
    - Demonstrates direct plane raycasting and object instantiation in AR.
    - Ensures natural placement of trees by offsetting it's height
+   - Managed by `TapToPlaceTree.cs`

 ---